apache/arrow/docs/source/format/ADBC.rst

    implement the same protocol to try to reuse each other's work, e.g. several databases implement the Postgres wire protocol to benefit from its driver implementations.
-But the protocol itself was not designed with multiple databases in mind, nor are they generally meant to be used directly by applications.
+But the protocol itself was not designed with multiple databases in mind, nor are the protocols generally meant to be used directly by applications.

    Some database-specific protocols are Arrow-native, like those of BigQuery and ClickHouse.
 Flight SQL additionally is meant to be